tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

-In addition to the normal types available, both Static Python and Mypyc allow typing parameters and other variables as primitive ints like `int8` so you can get the unbox arithmetic that people tend to expect on first reading of the first code snippet in this post.
+In addition to the normal types available, both Static Python and Mypyc allow typing parameters and other variables as primitive ints like `int8` so you can get the unboxed arithmetic that people tend to expect on first reading of the first code snippet in this post.

 ```python